Existence of moduli spaces for algebraic stacks: Good moduli spaces for moduli of G -torsors

 \begin{rem} Assume for simplicity that the ground field $k$ is algebraically closed.
 The notion of $\underline{\chi}$-stability is controlled by the class $\ell = c_1(\cL_{\underline{\chi}}) \in H^2(\Bun_\cG;\bQ)$.
 If $p \in C$ is a regular point for $\cG$, then generic cocharacters of $\cG$ induce cocharacters in $\cG_p$, and under this map the norm $||\lambda||$ on generic cocharacters can be induced from a conjugation invariant norm on cocharacters of $\cG_p$.
 It follows that $||\lambda||$ is induced by a class in $H^4(\Bun_\cG;\bQ)$ defined via pullback

 along the restriction morphism $\Bun_\cG \to B \cG_p$, where $N$ denotes the coweight lattice of $\cG_p$ and $W$ denotes the Weyl group.

-Therefore the function $\mu(\cE_\cP,\lambda) = \frac{\wt_{\cE_\cP}(\lambda)}{||\lambda||}$ is a standard numerical invariant in the sense of \cite[Def.~4.7]{hlinstability} satisfying condition (R) by \cite[Lem.~4.10,Lem.~4.12]{hlinstability}.
-It is also not difficult to check this directly (See \cite[Rem.~4.11]{hlinstability}).
-So in the proof of \Cref{L:theta-strat-bun-g} one could also apply \cite[Thm.~4.38]{hlinstability}, which provides a shorter list of criteria for a numerical invariant to define a weak $\Theta$-stratification.
+Therefore the function $\mu(\cE_\cP,\lambda) = \frac{\wt_{\cE_\cP}(\lambda)}{||\lambda||}$ is a standard numerical invariant in the sense of \cite[Def.~4.1.10]{hlinstability} satisfying condition (R) by \cite[Lem.~4.1.15, Lem.~4.1.16]{hlinstability}.
+It is also not difficult to check this directly.
+So in the proof of \Cref{L:theta-strat-bun-g} one could also apply \cite[Thm.~4.5.1]{hlinstability}, which provides a shorter list of criteria for a numerical invariant to define a weak $\Theta$-stratification.
 In particular this implies that condition (5) above is automatic here. \end{rem}

-\begin{lem} The stack $\Bun_{\cG}^{\underline{\chi}-\ss}$ is $S$-complete and locally linearly reductive. \end{lem} \begin{proof} $S$-completeness holds because of the existence of a blow up of $ST_R$ to linking two specializations. $\cL_{\det,\underline{\chi}}$ is positive on the exceptional lines, so if the blow-up was necessary, one of the bundles was unstable.
+\begin{lem} The stack $\Bun_{\cG}^{\underline{\chi}-\ss}$ is {\textsf{S}}-complete and every closed point has linearly reductive stabilizer. \end{lem} \begin{proof} {\textsf{S}}-completeness holds because of the existence of a blow up of $\oST_R$ to linking two specializations. $\cL_{\det,\underline{\chi}}$ is positive on the exceptional lines, so if the blow-up was necessary, one of the bundles was unstable.

-In particular every closed substack of $\Bun_{\cG}^{\Bun_{\cG}^{\underline{\chi}-\ss}}$ is again $S$-complete, so that by \Cref{P:SCompleteReductive} the automorphism groups of closed points are geometrically reductive.
+In particular every closed substack of $\Bun_{\cG}^{\Bun_{\cG}^{\underline{\chi}-\ss}}$ is again {\textsf{S}}-complete, so that by \Cref{P:SCompleteReductive} the automorphism groups of closed points are geometrically reductive.
 As we assumed our base field to be of characteristic $0$ in this section, these groups are linearly reductive. \end{proof}

 \begin{lem} The stack $\Bun_{\cG}^{\underline{\chi}-\ss}$ is $\Theta$-reductive. \end{lem} \begin{proof} This again follows from semi-continuity of the numerical invariant as in \cite[Lem.
 3.17]{heinloth-stability}.
 We briefly recall the argument: Let $R$ be a DVR with fraction field $K$ and residue field $\kappa$.
-Let $f\co \Theta_R\setminus 0 \to \Bun_{\cG}^{\underline{\chi}-\ss}$ be a morphism.
+Let $f\co \Theta_R\smallsetminus 0 \to \Bun_{\cG}^{\underline{\chi}-\ss}$ be a morphism.
 The restriction of $f$ to $\Spec(R)$ defines a family $\cE_R$ of $\cG$-torsors over $C_R$.

 The restriction of $f|_{\Theta_K}$ defines a filtrations on $\cE_K$ and after possibly passing to a finite extension of $R$ we may by \cite[Rem.
 3.10]{heinloth-stability} assume that this filtration is given by a reduction $\cE^{\cP}_K$ of $\cE_K$ to a parabolic subgroup $\cP\subset \cG$ which is defined by a generic cocharacter $\lambda\co \bG_m \to \cG_{k(\eta)}$.